Cape Town - Low cost airline fastjet is in discussions with the Zambian government to move the airline's base to Lusaka.

 "The business and political environment in Zambia is very progressive and fastjet's discussions to date with the Zambian government, Tourist Board and other stakeholders have been very positive, " Ed Winter, fastjet’s Chief Executive Officer said.

+The Company believes the establishment of its operation would benefit the country and its people through the expansion of trade and tourism links, as well increase safety and reliability improvements to the Zambian aviation industry.
 The airline anticipates its Air Services Licence and Air Operator Certificate applications would take up to six-months to complete but in the interim the airline would service the market via it recently announced second international route, Lusaka – Dar es Salaam, beginning 1 February.

 While landlocked, Zambia has borders with Tanzania, Malawi, DRC, Namibia, Botswana, Angola and Zimbabwe and has significant regional trade links with its neighbours.